gutsy-robot/shooting_experiment/README.md

-This is the code for a HRI experiment done using a PR2.
+This is the code for my experiments on Robot Authority and Human Obedience using Magic Lab's PR2 robo: gutsy.
 The PR2 was placed in a publicly accessible building, where it worked as an autonomous security guard.
 The main aim of the experiment was to do a qualitative and quantative analysis of the factors that affect human obedience in interactions with robots in position of authority.

 Dependencies :